Blacklist Checker (DNSBL/RBL)

 Hostname with one affected address

-Resolver-limited Spamhaus response
+Resolver-limited Spamhaus answer

-No usable address records
+No usable hostname address

 FAQ:

-Why can one hostname create many checks?
+Why can one hostname produce many rows?

 Why are some IPv6 rows skipped?

 Only DNSBLs marked as IPv6-capable are checked for IPv6 addresses.
-In the built-in catalog, Spamhaus ZEN and SPFBL are marked for IPv6 support, so skipped rows are expected when wider presets include IPv4-only lists.
+In the implemented catalog, Spamhaus ZEN and SPFBL are marked for IPv6 support, so skipped rows are expected when wider presets include IPv4-only lists.

 When should TXT evidence be enabled?

-Why can Spamhaus show resolver follow-up?
+Why does Spamhaus sometimes need resolver follow-up?

 Can this replace provider delisting instructions?